thrillcall/thrillcall-api/docs/API.md

     The Credential's current token, must match record to perform Credential updates.

+- <a name="skip_autotrack" />**skip\_autotrack** _boolean_

+    _Default: false_

+    When creating or updating a Credential, the person will be set to automatically track artists recommended from this provider unless this parameter is set to true.

 - <a name="first_name" />**first\_name** _string (format: 50 >= length >= 2)_

     Required to register a Person.